 Everything online journalists need to protect their legal rights.
 This free resource culls from all Reporters Committee resources and includes exclusive content on digital media law issues.

-Bruce D. Brown became executive director of the Reporters Committee for Freedom of the Press in September 2012 and is of counsel in the Washington, DC office of BakerHostetler, where he had been a partner in the firm's media law practice.
+Bruce D. Brown became executive director of the Reporters Committee for Freedom of the Press in 2012 after working in BakerHostetler’s media law practice for 15 years.

 He has argued press cases in the U.S. Court of Appeals for the D.C.
 Circuit, the U.S. Court of Appeals for the Fourth Circuit, and the District of Columbia Court of Appeals.

 Prior to joining BakerHostetler, Brown was a federal court reporter for Legal Times and a newsroom assistant to David Broder at The Washington Post.
-Brown’s published work has appeared in The New York Times, The Wall Street Journal, The Washington Post, The American Lawyer, The Economist, USA Today, Legal Times, Communications Lawyer, and The National Law Journal.
+Brown’s published work has appeared in The New York Times, The Wall Street Journal, The Washington Post, The American Lawyer, The Economist, USA Today, Legal Times, Communications Lawyer, The National Law Journal, and Columbia Journalism Review.

 Brown co-directs the First Amendment Clinic at the University of Virginia Law School and is an adjunct professor at Georgetown University in its master’s program in journalism.
 He is a member of the First Amendment Advisory Council of The Media Institute and a former co-chair of the Legislative Affairs Committee of the Media Law Resource Center in New York.